NicolasRestrep/223_course/homework/sv_chapter_6.md

 ## Question 3

 Following the book, show several fits at once.
 Just like in the chapter, show a Cubic Spline, a LOESS curve, and an OLS line alongside the data.
 Do you notice any differences?
-What happens when you `filter()` the data so that you only consider players who have played more than 300 minutes (roughly the 25th quantile of the data)?
+What happens when you `filter()` the data so that you only consider players who have played more than 300 minutes (roughly the 25th percentile of the data)?

 ## Question 4